Port Moody: Transportation

 As part of Metro Vancouver, Port Moody is connected to the TransLink public transit system by way of numerous bus routes.
 It also has the first station on the West Coast Express commuter rail line outside downtown Vancouver.
 The Millennium Line's Evergreen Extension, part of TransLink's SkyTrain system, links Port Moody with Coquitlam to the east and Burnaby and Vancouver in the west.
 In August 2018, U-bicycle launched a dockless bicycle sharing system in the city.
 Additionally, Modo has five vehicles located in Port Moody available for carsharing.
 As of June 2019, seven Level 2 electric vehicle charging stations were located in Port Moody, with the capacity for 14 vehicles.

+Police department

+The Port Moody Police Department is the police force for the City of Port Moody, British Columbia.
+It was formed in 1913 with a single police officer expanding to a department of approximately 50 sworn officers and 20 civilian employees today.
+Its headquarters have been located at 3051 St Johns Street since the mid-1980’s.
+The headquarters were later re-developed on the same property, opening in 2006.

+The department is structured into two main facets; a patrol division and a support division.
+The patrol division consists of four patrol shifts providing round the clock coverage of the city.
+The support division consists of various specialty units including a Major Crime Section, Training & Administration Section, Community Services Section as well as a Community Action Team.

+In addition to the patrol and support division of PMPD, further policing services in an integrated capacity with the RCMP and other police agencies (where a PMPD officer is seconded to) that form the following integrated units: Integrated Homicide Investigations Team (IHIT), Integrated Road Safety Unit (IRSU), Integrated Forensic Identification Section (IFIS), Integrated K9 Services, Lower Mainland Emergency Response Team (LMD-ERT) and the Combined Forces Special Enforcement Unit (CFSEU) for Investigations and Uniform Gang Enforcement.